 -

 Engage in Responsible Tourism: If you plan to visit the Jordan River Valley, be a responsible tourist.
 Choose accommodations and tour operators that are committed to sustainable practices.
 Respect local cultures and traditions.
 Minimize your environmental impact by conserving water and energy, reducing waste, and avoiding activities that could harm the environment.
-Responsible tourism helps to ensure that tourism benefits local communities.
-It minimizes negative impacts on the environment.
+Responsible tourism helps to make sure tourism benefits local communities.
+It minimizes negative impacts on the environment That's the part that actually makes a difference.
+Worth knowing..

 -